The Energy Transition Is Here

 Community members of all types have a stake in this vision becoming reality.
 It’s widely understood that the frequency of adverse events – be they natural or man-made – is likely to increase over time.
 In light of this, and the lack of a timely and coherent federal response to our current pandemic, communities cannot leave resilience to chance.
 We should seize on this time of global focus and reflection to prepare for the future we want.

-I welcome the opportunity to discuss this idea, energy transition more broadly, or any other energy-related topic further with anyone.
+We welcome the opportunity to discuss this idea, energy transition more broadly, or any other energy-related topic further with anyone.
 Please feel free to reach out directly!